andres20980/kasten-docs/docs/usage.md

 ### Step 5: Run-once backup â

-An initial backup + export has to be successfully performed on the primary cluster.
+An initial Snapshot + Export has to be successfully performed on the primary cluster.

-This can be achieved via the Run Once button on the Policies page:
+This can be achieved via clicking the Run Once menu option on the Policies page:

 Before moving to the next step it's required to ensure that a corresponding policy run is completed: